Entertainment!

 Entertainment! is the debut album by English post-punk band Gang of Four.
 It was released in September 1979 through EMI Records internationally and Warner Bros.
 Records in North America.
-Stylistically, it draws heavily on punk rock but also incorporates the influence of funk, dance music, reggae and dub.
+Stylistically, it draws heavily on punk rock but also incorporates the influence of funk, reggae and dub.
 Its lyrics and artwork reflected the band's left-wing political concerns.
-It would be an influential release in the burgeoning post-punk movement.
+Entertainment! became a seminal album in the post-punk movement.

 In 2020, Entertainment! was ranked at number 273 on Rolling Stone magazine's list of the 500 greatest albums of all time.

-Composition
+Music

-Entertainment! has been recognized as a seminal post-punk album.
-It has also been described musically as dance-punk and art punk.
-The album was co-produced by King and Gill along with Rob Warr, their band manager at the time.
-King's lyrics were heavily influenced by Situationism, feminism, and the effect of alienation on personal life; a unifying notion is that "the personal is political".
-Topics include commodification ("Natural's Not in It", "Return the Gift"), proletarian life ("At Home He's a Tourist"), Great Man theory ("Not Great Men"), Special Category Status prisoners in Northern Ireland ("Ether"), and the impact of media reporting of acts of terrorism and Maoist guerrilla warfare in Latin America ("5.45").
-A number of songs apply these themes to challenge traditional concepts of love and love songs ("Anthrax", "Contract") and sex ("Damaged Goods", "I Found That Essence Rare").
-In his 2014 monograph on the album, Kevin J. H. Dettmar likens the album to James Joyce's Ulysses, saying; "both are concerned with the importance of narrative, of storytelling, as a mode of experiencing the world... that the stories we tell ourselves about "the way things are"—a body of stories that in another context we might call ideology—profoundly shape our experiences of the world.
+Entertainment! has been recognised as a seminal post-punk album, and an example of dance-punk, art punk and funk-punk.
+The album was co-produced by Jon King and Andy Gill along with Rob Warr, the band's manager at the time.
+King's lyrics were heavily influenced by Situationism, the work of philosophers Michel Foucault and Jacques Lacan, feminism, and Marx's theory of alienation; a unifying notion is that "the personal is political".
+Topics include commodification ("Natural's Not in It", "Return the Gift"), proletarian life ("At Home He's a Tourist"), great man theory ("Not Great Men"), the treatment of Special Category Status prisoners at Long Kesh during The Troubles ("Ether"), and the cognitive and moral dissonance of watching media images of terrorism and guerrilla warfare in distant conflicts ("5.45").
+A number of songs apply these themes to subvert love song tropes, challenging traditional concepts of love ("Love Like Anthrax", "Contract") and sex ("Damaged Goods", "I Found That Essence Rare").
+In his 2014 monograph on the album, Kevin J. H. Dettmar likens the album to James Joyce's Ulysses, saying: "both are concerned with the importance of narrative, of storytelling, as a mode of experiencing the world... that the stories we tell ourselves about "the way things are"—a body of stories that in another context we might call ideology—profoundly shape our experiences of the world.